MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-2-Quotes.md

 1. For **Airpot XL Reservoir Extension**, leave *1* for **Quantity**, and select **Add**.

-    You will see three products are added.
+    You'll see three products are added.

 1. Select **Save to Opportunity**.